⚡ The TL;DR Verdict

 • Winner: Bilbao

-• Why: Bilbao offers a more diverse and extensive array of cultural institutions, from world-class modern art to deep dives into Basque history and industrial heritage.
+• Why: Bilbao offers a more diverse and extensive array of cultural institutions, from among the best modern art to deep dives into Basque history and industrial heritage.

 • Who this matters for: Art aficionados, history buffs interested in industrial heritage, and those seeking world-renowned museums will find Bilbao more fulfilling.